avoajaugochukwu/formplus-test/README.md

 - I demonstrated a test of business logic by testing one of the functions.
 - I also did a screen search test for a static data on the app.
 - In a real-world scenario, more testing of data fetching will be incorporated.

+## Tools used
+- VSCode
+- Chrome
+- Postman